99th (Lanarkshire) Regiment of Foot: The Victorian era

 During its early years, the 99th spent much of its time in the Pacific.
 The first detachments of the 99th Regiment arrived in Australia with transported convicts aboard the transport ship North Briton, destined for Tasmania, in 1842.
 The rest of the 99th arrived on with successive shipments of convicts.
 The 99th rotated through various colonial posts during much of 1842 until being ordered to Sydney, Australia.
 However, the 99th soon earned an unsavory reputation, alienating the locals to such an extent that an additional regiment had to be assigned to Sydney.
 The 11th Regiment of Foot's principal job was keeping the men of the 99th under control.

+A detachment of the 99th saw action during the War of Southern Queensland, taking part in attacks against the United Tribes in the Upper Brisbane–Lockyer campaign, and were later in the assault on York's Hollow in 1846.

 The 99th remained in Tasmania for three years before being dispatched to New Zealand to take part in the New Zealand Wars.
 Detachments of the 99th took part in the Hutt Valley Campaign, seeing action at the Battle of Battle Hill.
 Three government soldiers and at least nine Ngāti Toa were killed.
 Following the capture of Te Rauparaha in 1846, the Regiment would depart New Zealand and return to Australia, although detachments would be sent as needed to reinforce the British forces in New Zealand for the next few years to keep the peace.
 For its service in the First Maori War, the regiment earned its first battle honour: New Zealand.

 In 1856, the regiment rotated back to the British Isles.
 The 99th spent its next two years at various garrisons in Ireland, until in 1858, it was ordered to join the Aldershot garrison.
 While at Aldershot, the regiment earned its reputation as an extraordinarily well drilled and well turned out regiment.